Best CRM for Construction Companies: 12 Tools Ranked for 2026

 Pricing: Essential ($14/user/mo), Advanced ($34/user/mo), Professional ($49/user/mo), Power ($64/user/mo), Enterprise ($99/user/mo).

-Tradeoff: Pipedrive is a CRM-only tool.
+Tradeoff: Pipedrive is CRM-only.
 No project management, no invoicing, no client portal.
-It handles sales well but requires integration with separate tools for everything after the contract is signed.
+It handles sales well but requires separate tools for everything after the contract is signed.

 8. HubSpot CRM: Best Free Tier for Lead Generation

-HubSpot offers the strongest free CRM tier in the market, and for construction companies investing heavily in digital lead generation (SEO, paid ads, referral programs), its marketing and sales automation tools are unmatched.
+HubSpot CRM offers the strongest free CRM tier in the market.
+For construction companies investing in digital lead generation through SEO, paid ads, and referral programs, its marketing and sales automation tools are unmatched at the free and starter tiers.

 Key features for construction: